Gazanfer-Sayed/Coffee_Sales/README.md

 **Project Description**:
-In this Excel-based project, I conudcted an in depth data analysis of a coffee shop’s sales to identify trends & patterns.
+In this Excel-based project, I conducted an in depth data analysis of a coffee shop’s sales to identify trends & patterns.
 The project encompasses:

 - **Data Compilation**: Aggregation of sales and customer data into a single orders worksheet through utilization and combination of advanced Excel functions such as Xlookup, Index Match along with IF statements.
 - **Data Cleaning**: Rigorous cleaning and validation to ensure accuracy and reliability.